All Episodes

 And it's just not right.

-One of my House Republican colleagues said that DC shouldn't be a state because the district doesn't have a landfill.
+One of my House Republican colleagues said that D.C. shouldn't be a state because the district doesn't have a landfill.

 My goodness, with all the racist trash my colleagues have brought to this debate, I can see why they're worried about having a place to put it.

-Anyone who supports this is supporting racists.
+Anyone who supports this is supporting racism.

 You're right, he didn't get the facts right on that was that empty barrels make the most noise.